niuers/Distributed-System-Design-Review/Transactions.md

 2. Conceptually, all the reads and writes in a transaction are executed as one operation: either the entire transaction succeeds (commit) or it fails (abort, rollback).
 3. By using transactions, the application is free to ignore certain potential error scenarios and concurrency issues, because the database takes care of them instead (we call these safety guarantees).
 4. Transactions are an abstraction layer that allows an application to pretend that cer‐ tain concurrency problems and certain kinds of hardware and software faults don’t exist.
 A large class of errors is reduced down to a simple transaction abort, and the application just needs to try again.
+5. Transactions in distributed databases open a new set of difficult challenges.

 # The Slippery Concept of a Transaction
 1. nonrelational (NoSQL) databases aimed to improve upon the relational status quo by offering a choice of new data models, and by including replication  and partitioning by default.
 Transactions were the main casualty of this movement: many abandoned transactions entirely, or redefined the word to describe a much weaker set of guarantees than had previously been understood